-I did the 23.4 miles rim to rim day hike through Grand Canyon during last week of November (Thanksgiving weekend) 2017.
+I did the 23.4 miles rim to rim day hike through Grand Canyon during the last week of November (Thanksgiving weekend) 2017.
 Unlike most hikes like Mt.
-Whitney, the hard part (ascent) comes later and therefore it is easy to get trapped.
-Be very certain of your fitness level before you try this.
+Whitney, the hard part (ascent) comes later, and therefore, it is easy to get trapped.
+Be confident of your fitness level before you try this.

 What to carry

 - I carried ~3L of water and 1L of Gatorade.
-I think 2L of water is the absolute minimum to avoid the risk of dehydration.
-Also, get a hydration pack, so that, you are drinking more frequently and without stopping.
+I think the 2L of water is the absolute minimum to avoid the risk of dehydration.
+Also, get a hydration pack so that you are drinking more frequently and without stopping.

-- Wear good trail hiking boots since many parts of the trail are really rough.
+- Wear good trail hiking boots since many parts of the trail are rough.

-- Carry protein bars and trail mixes for the consumption.
+- Carry protein bars and trail mixes for snacking.

-- Cache the Grand Canyon maps in Google maps since there is no network connectivity inside the canyon.
+- Cache the map of the Grand Canyon in Google maps since there is no network connectivity inside the canyon.

-- Carry a detailed list of the checkpoints you are going to encounter, along with the distance to track how well you are doing, a sample tracking sheet can be downloaded from Grand Canyon hiking time tracking sheet and my filled sheet can be seen under “My Journey” section in this blog post.
+- Carry a detailed list of the checkpoints you are going to encounter, along with the distance to track how well you are doing.
+You can download a sample tracking sheet from Grand Canyon hiking time tracking sheet, and you can see my full sheet under “My Journey” section in this blog post.

 About the Journey